apndx/DenMaker/Documentation/testing_document.md

 ## Unit tests

-The jacoco test report can also be created from command line from the code root folder:
+The jacoco test report can be created from command line from the code root folder:

 ```
 mvn jacoco:report